-For all other operations, the service shall respond with the HTTP 403 Forbidden status code and include a @Message.ExtendedInfo object that contains the PasswordChangeRequired message from the Base Message Registry.
+For all other operations, the service shall respond with the HTTP 403 Forbidden status code and an error response with the PasswordChangeRequired message from the Base Message Registry.

 13.6 Asynchronous tasks

 Irrespective of which user or privileged context starts a task, services shall enforce the privileges described in the privilege registry required to perform operations on the Task resource.